gitlabhq/gitlabhq/doc/user/project/clusters/index.md

 > Introduced in [GitLab Enterprise Edition Premium][ee] 10.3.

-With GitLab EEP, you can associate more than one Kubernetes clusters to your project.
+With GitLab Premium, you can associate more than one Kubernetes clusters to your project.
 That way you can have different clusters for different environments, like dev, staging, production, etc.